RainerKuemmerle/g2o/README.md

 IEEE International Conference on Robotics and Automation (ICRA), 2011 http://ais.informatik.uni-freiburg.de/publications/papers/kuemmerle11icra.pdf

+### Documentation
+A detailed description of how the library is structured and how to use and extend it can be found in /doc/g2o.pdf The API documentation can be generated as described in doc/doxygen/readme.txt

 ### License
 g2o is licensed under the BSD License.
 However, some libraries are available under different license terms.
 See below.